Skip Navigation and Go To Content

 - Scientists can quickly develop a vaccine that works against the influenza H5N1 virus, although the current influenza vaccine for humans does not protect against influenza H5N1.

-• Poultry meat and eggs pose no risk as long as they are properly cooked.
+• Poultry, beef, and eggs pose no risk as long as they are cooked to recommended temperatures.

 • Commercial cow’s milk is not a risk since it is pasteurized, which kills the virus.
-However, we don’t know whether raw milk can infect humans or not, as raw milk can carry other pathogens.
+At this time, it’s unclear whether or not raw milk contaminated with H5N1 can infect humans; however, H5N1-contaminated raw milk can infect mice.
+Additionally, raw milk is not safe to drink as it can carry other pathogens, which pasteurization kills.

 Further Up-to-date Information